-Restaurant managers oversee the running of restaurants
+1. Restaurant managers oversee the running of restaurant

 - Producing and managing staff schedules

-Restaurant managers work in fast paced environments
+2. Restaurant managers work in fast paced environments

-Restaurant managers have different levels of education
+3. Restaurant managers have different levels of education

-6. Restaurant managers build strong relationships with staff
+5. Restaurant managers build strong relationships with staff

 Successful managers are built on a foundation of good relationships with their staff.
 To these professionals restaurant employees are people first and employees second.
 By taking care of staff members this creates a positive work environment which cultivates a restaurants success.
 Furthermore, these employees can become a second family due to the large amount of hours shared together.
 If they allow themselves to become an open book restaurant managers will experience bonds which are strengthened during many years of service.

 7. A restaurant manager at the core are team leaders

 is always something to do.
 One minute they are turning tables while the next they are interacting with customers.
-Being able to stay organized during the chaos is only possible if you multi-task.
+Being able to stay organized during the chaos is only possible if they multi-task.